hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 With that out of the way, let's have some fun.

-**The Scenario:** For this demo, we will wipe company data from a mobile device listed in Exchange Online in a safe and reliable way with an Automation account.
+**The Scenario:** For this demo, we will wipe an Exchange mailbox on a mobile device.
+In essence, we are removing company data from a mobile device and preventing it from connecting to Exchange.

 ### Prerequisites